 Marking Marking Scale 70-100 Distinction For exams: a very good answer that has a well-structured argument, is lucidly written, shows strong familiarity with relevant literature or theory, and includes necessary command of empirical material.
-Theses should also display strong analytical power, and originality either in a fresh approach to texts and literature or in generating new evidence.
-65-69 Merit Work of high standard that covers the major points and shows familiarity with relevant literature or theory.
+Theses should also display strong analytical power, and originality either in a fresh approach to texts and literature or in generating new evidence. relevant literature or theory.
+It will include some elements of but is either not sufficiently original, or less well-written, or structured argument, or includes inaccuracies.
+The marks indicate an examiner's preparedness to move up to a distinguishing the sufficient of the suffic Work of high standard that covers the major points and shows familiarity with relevant literature or theory.
 It will include some elements of distinction quality, but is either not sufficiently original, or less well-written, or has a less well-structured argument, or includes inaccuracies.
 The marks of 68 and 69 should indicate an examiner's preparedness to move up to a distinction if a co-assessor or panel of examiners so recommend.
 50-65 Pass Work of solid scholarly standard that shows some analytical capacity and a reasonable coverage of relevant empirical material.
 It may include a well-structured argument, but be marred by omissions and/or some inaccuracies.
-49 and below Fail An examination answer or dissertation that fails to display the criteria necessary for a pass.
+49 and below Fail Fail necessary for a pa standard of writing argument; it does not focus on The marks of 48 and The marks o An examination answer or dissertation that fails to display the criteria necessary for a pass.
 It may have some or all of the following weaknesses: the standard of writing is too poor; it is without sufficiently clear structure and argument; it does not cover the literature and empirical material adequately; it does not focus on the topic; it contains serious omissions and inaccuracies.
 The marks of 48 and 49 should indicate an examiner's preparedness to move up to a pass if a co-assessor or panel of examiners so recommend.